 - Unplanned Reboots: Unexpected events like kernel crashes also lead to reboots.
 Similar to planned reboots, these can cause downtime ranging from several minutes to hours.

 - Hardware Corruption: Data can become corrupted even on seemingly healthy hardware.
-Studies have shown a small but present rate of checksum mismatches, indicating corruption in approximately 1 in 106 to 107 data blocks.
+Studies have shown a small but present rate of checksum mismatches, indicating corruption in 1 in 106 to 107 data blocks in Google’s data centers.

 - Hardware Failures: Physical hardware failures are a significant concern.
-The annual replacement rate for disks can range from 2% to 4%.
-When considering an entire fleet of storage nodes, the overall failure rate can be between 3.9% and 8.3% annually.
-These failures often necessitate more extensive recovery procedures, potentially involving data reconstruction from replicated or erasure-coded chunks.
+The annual replacement rate for disks ranges from 2% to 4%.
+When considering an entire fleet of storage nodes, the overall failure rate is between 3.9% and 8.3% annually.
+These failures necessitate more extensive recovery procedures, potentially involving data reconstruction from replicated or erasure-coded chunks.

 To quantify availability, two key metrics are used: